Nextdoor attracts $60 million from Tiger Global, Kleiner Perkins

+* Generali jumps on deal chatter (Adds quote and detail, updates prices)

-SAN FRANCISCO Nextdoor, an online social network for neighbors, said it has attracted $60 million from early backers of technology titans Google, (GOOG.O) Amazon (AMZN.O) and Facebook (FB.O).
+SAN FRANCISCO Oct 29 Nextdoor, an online social network for neighbors, said it has attracted $60 million from early backers of technology titans Google, Amazon and Facebook.

-The new investment, led by venture firm Kleiner Perkins Caufield & Byers and investment firm Tiger Global Management, values Nextdoor at more than $500 million, said a person familiar with the matter.
+The new investment, led by venture firm Kleiner Perkins Caufield & Byers and investment firm Tiger Global Mangement, values Nextdoor at more than $500 million, said a person familiar with the matter.

 Nextdoor members make Facebook-style postings, giving or seeking recommendations for services such as babysitters and yard maintenance or local retailers and restaurants.
 They also post about community issues such as parking; crime and safety; or items for sale or loan.